thaDev404/smart_contract/README.md

-"# deploying a smart contract with Go"
+"#smart_contract

+A test barebones smart contract written in Go and deployed to the ethereum blockchain network